jdockerty/interpreter-in-go/NOTES.md

 ```

 Something to note, is that whitespace does not show up as a token here.
 This is because whitespace is not an important
-factor in the Monkey language, as opposed to an interpreted language like Python.
+factor in the Monkey language, as opposed to a language like Python.

 A production-ready lexer may also attach line/column numbers and file names to tokens, as this can be very useful for later messages,
 such as when errors occur - i.e. "error on line 5 near 'let' declaration" etc.

+### REPL - Read, Eval, Print, Loop

+This is what is commonly referred to as "interactive mode", in languages like Python and JavaScript you can use these extensively for debugging or
+quick mock up of short snippets.

+The concept is very simple and is in the name.
+Input is read, sent to the interpreter for evaluation, the result of that is printed and then the cycle is repeated.